Direct-to-consumer advertising: Partial deregulation

-Proposed display of list prices

 On May 8, 2019, the Department of Health and Human Services (HHS) approved a mandate for list prices to be displayed in advertising for any prescription that costs $35 or higher for 30 days of treatment.
 Ads could also include price comparisons against competitors.

-PhRMA objected to the rule, arguing that prominent display of list prices would cause confusion because they do not reflect what patients would typically pay under insurance coverage (the rule did require display of a disclaimer stating that those with health insurance may pay a different amount).
-When the rule was proposed in October 2018, PhRMA stated that its members would commit to publishing detailed pricing information online (including possible out-of-pocket costs, and information on financial support options), and directing viewers to this information within their advertising.
-However, the HHS disputed their arguments, arguing that list prices would help patients calculate how much they would pay, especially if they have not yet met their insurance deductible, or the drug is not covered by their insurance.
+PhRMA objected to the rule, arguing that they do not reflect what patients would typically pay under insurance coverage (the rule did require display of a disclaimer stating that those with health insurance may pay a different amount).
+When the rule was proposed in October 2018, PhRMA stated that its members would commit to directing viewers toward detailed pricing information published online (including possible out-of-pocket costs, and information on financial support options).
+However, the HHS argued that list prices would help patients calculate how much they would pay, especially if they have not yet met their insurance deductible, or the drug is not covered by their insurance.
 Secretary of Health and Human Services Alex Azar compared the proposed requirement to similar regulations involving list prices for automobiles.
 On July 8, 2019, shortly before it was to take effect, the rule was struck down by DC district judge Amit Mehta, who ruled that it overstepped the HHS' authority.